 At the end of Week 4 you will have the option to apply for a Certificate of Completion for your own development records.

-This course was developed by Sarah Crudge (Biological Sciences Librarian) and George Cronin (Biological Sciences Deputy Librarian) for Cambridge University Libraries, and its content is available for sharing and reuse under a Creative Commons CC BY license.
+This course was developed by Sarah Crudge (Biological Sciences Librarian) and George Cronin (Biological Sciences Library Manager) for Cambridge University Libraries, and its content is available for sharing and reuse under a Creative Commons CC BY license.
 All images are reused under a CC0 (public domain) license unless otherwise stated.